$\bar\partial$ Sobolev-type inequality and an improved $L^2$-estimate of $\bar\partial$ on bounded strictly pseudoconvex domains: The proof of Theorem

 where

 \end{lem} The above lemma is a slight modification of \cite[Theorem 1.5.1.10]{Grisvard}.
-We also contain a quick proof of it as \cite[Theorem 1.5.1.10]{Grisvard} needs to assume $p\neq 1$. \begin{proof} Since $C^1(\overline D)$ is dense in $W^{1,1}(D)$ and the trace operator is continuous, we may assume $f\in C^1(\overline D)$.
+Considering \cite[Theorem 1.5.1.10]{Grisvard} needs to assume $p\neq 1$, we also contain a quick proof of it \begin{proof} Since $C^1(\overline D)$ is dense in $W^{1,1}(D)$ and the trace operator is continuous, we may assume $f\in C^1(\overline D)$.
 Using Integration-by-Parts for functions in Sobolev spaces, we have